-We own the Stendal, Rosenthal, Celgar, Peace River pulp mills, the Friesau sawmill and their underlying properties and have a 50% joint venture interest in the Cariboo pulp mill.
-We also own the Mercer Mass Timber facility and its underlying property near Spokane, Washington and sandalwood plantations in Western Australia.
-We also acquired as of September 30, 2022, a timber processing and value-add pallet production facility in Torgau, Germany and a wood processing facility in Dahlen, Germany that produces garden products.
+We own the Stendal, Rosenthal, Celgar, Peace River pulp mills, and their underlying properties and have a 50% joint venture interest in the Cariboo pulp mill.
+We also own the Friesau mill, Mercer Spokane facility, the Torgau facility, a timber processing and value-add pallet production facility in Torgau, Germany and a wood processing facility in Dahlen, Germany that produces garden products.
+We also acquired in June 2023, the Mercer Conway facility and Mercer Okanagan facility, which produce mass timber.